vojtasvoboda/artillery-docs/docs/socketio-reference.md

     - ``data`` - the data to verify is in the response
 4. ``namespace`` - optional namespace that this action executes in

-**Note:**
+**Notes:**

+- `data` can only be a single value; multiple arguments are not yet supported
-If you emit to a specific namespace, the response data is expected within the same namespace.
+- If you emit to a specific namespace, the response data is expected within the same namespace.

 #### Example